 What is a referral card?

 Physical referral cards are tactile and something people can save for later.
-But even digital referral cards can help promote your program, with visuals being more effective and memorable than plain text.
+But digital referral cards can also help promote your referral marketing program, with visuals being more effective and memorable than plain text.
+Either way, a thoughtfully designed referral card can be the difference between “maybe later” and “let me share this now.”

 Take the time to design your referral card, and you can successfully catch people’s attention and help your business stand out.